imyu37/glassplotter/README.md

 [日本語はこちら](README_ja.md)

 ## Overview
 GlassPlotter is an open source, desktop glass map viewer.
-This application is capable of plotting some kinds of glass maps, dispersion graphs and internal transmittance curves, which allows to search and compare optical glasses easily.
-GlassPlotter aims to be useful for diverse optical engineers, including those who are not familiar with programming.
+This application is capable of plotting various glass maps, dispersion curves and internal transmittance curves, which allows to search and compare optical glasses easily.
+GlassPlotter aims to be useful for daily work of diverse optical engineers.

 ## Key Features
-- No specific environment or coding skills are required to use
+- No specific environment or programming skills are required to use
 - Multi Document Interface for flexible viewing
 - Good looking plots with intaractive mouse control
-- Overlay plotting to compare several glasses or catalogs

 ## Getting Started